NickHastings/tmux-plugin-cssh/README.md

 set -g @tmux_cssh_launch 'z'
 ```

-When launched you will be presented with a numbered list of clusters
+When launched you will be presented with a menu of clusters read from
-read from the configuration file.
-Choose which cluster to connect to
+the configuration file.
+Select the desired cluster to ssh to its
-by entering the correponding number (or its name) in to the tmux
-command-prompt.
-The number (or name) can be proceeded with any other
-options you wish to pass to tcssh.
+hosts.